 - Deteriorating eGFR (by greater than 5 ml/minute fall within one year, or greater than 10 ml/minute fall within five years).

-NICE referral guidelineThe National Institute for Health and Clinical Excellence (NICE) Cancer Referral Guidelines recommend urgent referral for:
+National Institute for Health and Care Excellence (NICE) referral guidance

 - Ultrasound of the renal tract: if urinalysis does not explain the findings.
 Ultrasound is as sensitive as intravenous urography and more cost-effective.
 A plain film of the abdomen should also be obtained, mainly to rule out urinary calculi.